Serenity1517/Graphics-Assignment-Game/readme.txt

 3. Please do not delete any of the files present in other folders for the proper functioning of the game.

-4.A demonstration video is also provided with the game to show how to play the game.
+4.Two demonstration videoes is also provided with the game to show how to play the game.
+	demo1.mp4 is played by Aniruddha Mahajan
+	demo2.mp4 is played by Shreyas Srikrishna

 INSTRUCTIONS FOR PLAYING GAME:-